upmem/dpu_demo/README.md

 *make [TARGET_TYPE=...]* to build the programs for a given target.

  * If not set, *TARGET_TYPE* is by default the functional simulator
- * Otherwise, you may select a specific type, such as *FPGA*
+ * Otherwise, you may select a specific type, such as *HW*

 *make clean* removes the resulting builds.